 Try the following actions first:

 - Check the treatment plan for any Compliance Checkpoints.
 If there is no contact at Compliance Checkpoints, it usually means that the patient has not been wearing their aligners and you have a non-compliant patient.
 Follow the instructions for what to do if you have a non-compliant patient.

 - Check for contraindications to clear aligner therapy.
-Read our Case parameters guide for information about contraindications to clear aligner treatment.
+Check for any contraindications to clear aligner treatment.

 - Check for short clinical crowns.
 If your patient has them, follow the instructions for resolving this issue.